John Gill Road, Shelly Park - Raised Zebra Crossing John Gill Road, Shelly Park - Raised Zebra Crossing

 We're proposing improvements in your area

-As part of Auckland Transport’s Safe Speeds programme to improve pedestrian safety and promote safer speeds, we are proposing to install a raised zebra crossing on John Gill Road, Shelly Park.
+As part of our Safe Speeds programme to improve pedestrian safety and promote safer speeds, we are proposing to install a raised zebra crossing on John Gill Road, Shelly Park.

 This proposed change is part of our plan to support safe speeds near schools.